Your privacy is very important to us

 Terms and Conditions

-For guidelines on how to use our online sites, take a look at the Patelco Internet Terms and Conditions.
+For guidelines on how to use our online sites, take a look at our site terms.

 Children's Online Privacy Protection Act